codewithquez/stock-market-dashboard/README.md

 # stock-market-dashboard
-nteractive stock market dashboard built with Python and Streamlit to analyze price action, trends, and trading setups using real market data.
+interactive stock market dashboard built with Python and Streamlit to analyze price action, trends, and trading setups using real market data.